 Designing an assay will require finding an expert in the relevant biology.

 While it is hard to systematize or automate the process of assay discovery, Recursion Pharmaceuticals has computer vision algorithms that attempt to discover cell-based assays when there are morphological changes to the cell as the result of a disorder.

 Basic research into the mechanism of harm should also be aimed at identifying biomarkers: observable indicators of the disorder.

 Biomarkers help measure the effectiveness of therapeutic approaches directly or indirectly, and are essential when conducting clinical trials.

 Establishing cell lines

-For basic investigational studies into the cell biology of a disorder, patient cell lines are invaluable.
+For basic investigational studies into the cell biology of a disorder, there are two broad categories of cell lines:

 For each disorder, it is important to create the cell lines with the strongest phenotype relative to the high-level phenotype of the patients.
 The strongest phenotypes are most useful for validation and screening.